KianShepherd/dusk/README.md

 The AST is generated with C++

-LLVM is used as a backend to generate machine specific object files which can be compiled with a c compiler into executables.
+LLVM is used as a backend to generate machine specific object files which are then compiled with a c compiler into an executable.

 ## Dependencies